MicrosoftDocs/windows-itpro-docs/windows/client-management/windows-10-mobile-and-mdm.md

 Email and associated calendar and contacts are the primary apps that users access on their smartphones.
 Configuring them properly is key to the success of any mobility program.
 In both corporate and personal device deployment scenarios, these email account settings get deployed immediately after enrollment.
 Using your corporate MDM system, you can define corporate email account profiles, deploy them to devices, and manage inbox policies.

 -   Most corporate email systems leverage **Exchange ActiveSync (EAS)**.
-For more details on configuring EAS email profiles, see the [ActiveSync CSP](https://msdn.microsoft.com/library/windows/hardware/dn920017(v=vs.85).aspx).
+For more details on configuring EAS email profiles, see the [Exchange ActiveSync CSP](https://msdn.microsoft.com/library/windows/hardware/dn920017(v=vs.85).aspx).
 -   **Simple Mail Transfer Protocol (SMTP)** email accounts can also be configured with your MDM system.
 For more detailed information on SMTP email profile configuration, see the [Email CSP](https://msdn.microsoft.com/library/windows/hardware/dn904953(v=vs.85).aspx).
 Microsoft Intune does not currently support the creation of an SMTP email profile.

 ### <a href="" id="device-lock-restrictions"></a>Device Lock restrictions